Build-Week-Dev-Desk/BackEnd/README.md

 - **staff** - can claim a ticket, edit a solution to a ticket
 - **both** - can access and edit all resources

+Each users are assigned a JWT token upon login.
+The JWT token determines which URI a user can access.

+The user attempted to access the path that they are not allowed will receive unauthorized message in their response.

 <br />

 ## Database Schema